skule/bylaws/standing-rules.md

    1. No voting is done and no action results from the conclusion of the discussion (but members may make main motions as a result of the discussion, as usual).
    1. There being no resulting action, discussion items are unamendable.
    1. There being no voting, discussion items may not be reconsidered or indefinitely postponed.
-   1. There being no "question", the motion to "call the question" may also be termed the motion to "end discussion".
+   1. There being no "question", the motion to "call the question" may also be termed the motion to "end discussion", and its effect is simply to close debate, not prompt a vote.
 1. Reports are a special form of discussion item with precedence on the agenda as outlined in section 0.0.
    1. Reports may only be submitted when demanded by Bylaws, Policies, or motion of the Executive Committee, the Board, or a General Meeting.
    1. The proper form of a report is "REPORT by (reporter)" or "REPORT by (reporter) on (topic)".